Sebastian Zawadzki: Collaborations

 Zawadzki also works as a film composer, arranger and conductor.
-His work can be found on several film productions.
+His work can be found in several film productions.

-He also collaborated with Copenhagen Philharmonic (Danish Symphony Orchestra) from whom he got a commission to rearrange music of other bands for a full symphonic orchestra (among others music of bands When Saints Go Machine Den Sorte Skole, Lowly).
-He collaborated as well with an oscar-winning composer Jan A.P.
-Kaczmarek – he used to orchestrate his film music and concert music.
+He collaborated with Copenhagen Phil (Danish Symphony Orchestra), for whom he was commissioned to rearrange music by other bands for full symphonic orchestra, including music by When Saints Go Machine, Den Sorte Skole and Lowly.
+He also collaborated with Academy Award-winning composer Jan A.P.
+Kaczmarek, orchestrating his film and concert music.

+In January 2025, Adam Bałdych Quintet released the album Portraits, featuring Zawadzki on piano, through ACT Music.
+The album was nominated for a Fryderyk Award, Poland’s most prestigious music awards, in 2026 in the category Jazz Album of the Year.
+He subsequently performed with the group in Poland and Germany.